Elfocrash/Cosmonaut/README.md

 var cosmosStore = new CosmosStore<Car>(someSettings, "oldcars");
 ```

-The outcome of this would be a collection named `oldcars` becase the `shared` collection name is overriden in the constructor.
+The outcome of this would be a collection named `oldcars` because the `shared` collection name is overridden in the constructor.
 There are also method overloads for the same property at the dependency injection extension level.

 #### Pagination